wdreames/hive_board_game_ai/documents/documentation.md

 To implement this, each Piece contained a `can_move` boolean value.
 If this rule would prevent a Piece from moving, this value was set to False.
 Otherwise, the `can_move` value would be set to True.

 There were two methods that I used to determine whether a Piece could move.
-For starters, if a Piece (a) was placed with only one connection to another Piece (b), the connected Piece (b) would be locked based on this rule.
+Firstly, if a Piece (a) was placed with only one connection to another Piece (b), the connected Piece (b) would be locked based on this rule.
 This is because the connected Piece (b) is the only connection the new Piece (a) has to the rest of the Hive.
 However, the inverse of this rule is not true.
 For example, the black Piece in the image below is only connected to one Piece.
 If the black piece were removed, the Piece it was connected to would still need to be locked based on the "one hive" rule.

 ![One Hive Rule Example 2](../images/one_hive_rule2.png)

-Beyond the one simplification of locking Pieces if a new piece is placed with one connected Piece, the rest of the "one hive" rule was implemented through the use of a graph algorithm.
+Beyond the one simplification of locking Pieces if a new piece is placed with one connected Piece, the rest of the "one hive" rule was implemented through the use of a graphing algorithm.
 In this case, I treated every Piece as a node in a graph with the connections on each side of the Piece being edges.
 Then, I searched for articulation points, or any points that would disconnect the graph if they were removed through the use of Tarjan's algorithm.
 After determining which Pieces were articulation points, I set each Piece's `can_move` value accordingly.
 More information about Tarjan's algorithm can be found [here](https://www.geeksforgeeks.org/tarjan-algorithm-find-strongly-connected-components/).

 ### Queen Bees